-Film based packaging intended for food does not generally contain post-consumer recycled material (PCR), i.e. the film materials originate from virgin resin.
-In the past a small percentage of PCR was offered for some PET based films but these are generally not offered now due to the higher cost compared to using virgin materials.
+We use film based packaging intended for food does not generally contain post-consumer recycled material (PCR), i.e. the film materials originate from virgin resin.
+In the past, a small percentage of PCR was offered for some PET based films but these recycled plastic packaging materials are generally not offered now due to the higher cost compared to using virgin materials.

 The standard for Compostability is EN 13432:2000.
 This requires that mixed with organic waste 90% of the product has to be composted within a 12 week period and that the resulting humus created during the composting process is of certain good quality.
 The max period allowed to complete the whole process is 180 days.
 An independent laboratory must certify the finished product.

 Different test criteria are used whether the material is tested for Home- or Industrial compostability.
 Home compostability is tested at a lower temperature and over a shorter time than industrial.